The 5 Things Men 40+ Want in Life (and How to Get Them)

 By concretely expressing themselves into the world, they get clearer on who they are (and just as important, who they are not).
 Many creatives describe the act of creativity as therapeutic.
 But in reverse, the clearer they are in who they are, the more confident they can be they are pursuing the “right” meaning and purpose.
 It’s like a feedback loop: meaning and purpose influences identity; and identity influences meaning and purpose.

+Now at 40+, a by-product of 1) controlling their time, 2) rediscovering who they are, 3) putting their health first and 4) finding a new meaning and purpose is 5) learning new skills, in what “they’re interested in.”
 Learning new skills isn’t something they necessarily set out wanting.
 It just happens naturally and organically as part of the process.
 But it plays a crucial role.
 Along the way, they build new habits, hone skills and develop tools.
 As a result, they can see themselves improve, develop, expand and get better.
-This translates into concrete signs of ‘personal’ progress, forward movement and growth.
+This translates into concrete signs of progress, forward movement and ‘personal’ growth.
 They can see the positive work happening, which builds a sense of confidence and capability, and motivates them to keep going.
-This satisfies a fundamental human need for them to evolve and fulfil their potential.
+This fulfils a fundamental human biological need to keep learning, evolving, grow as a person, and reach their potential.

 The Urgent Life Event as Both Crisis and Opportunity

 So that wraps up the 5 things.
 Now we’ve come to the end of the 5 things, we can look back at the urgent life event from a different vantage point and see that it was both a crisis and an ‘opportunity.’
 It catalysed them into a new journey of growth.
 Without the urgent life event, they’d most likely never have been motivated to take a new path.
-At this point, men will often say they’re grateful the urgent life event happened to them—”It was the wake up call I needed.”
+At this point, men will often say they’re grateful the urgent life event happened to them. ”It was the wake up call I needed” they’ll often say.

 I think Steve’s right!